sthysel/cv/CV.md

 ### Principal Data Engineer, Digital Facory WAIO

-I am currently employed at BHP as Principal Data Engineer in the WAIO Digital Factory.
+I am currently employed at BHP as Data Engineer in the WAIO Digital Factory.

 My primary role is building out AWS infrastructure for a BHP bespoke machine learning and forecasting system, focusing on data integration.
 Infrastructure is